Villisca, Iowa: Villisca axe murders

-On the night of June 9, 1912, the Moore family and two guests were brutally murdered with an axe, though it was only on the morning of June 10, 1912, that they were found in their home by a neighbor and Ross Moore, the brother of Josiah Moore.
+On the night of June 9, 1912, the Moore family and two young guests were brutally murdered with an axe, and it was the next morning that they were found in their home by a neighbor and Ross Moore, the brother of Josiah Moore.

-Josiah B. Moore and Sarah Montgomery were married on December 6, 1899.
+Josiah B. Moore and Sarah Montgomery had been married on December 6, 1899.
 They had four children: Herman, Katherine, Boyd, and Paul.
 Joe was a prominent and well-liked businessman.
-By 1912, the Moore Implement Company (a John Deere Company franchise) was a solid competitor with other Villisca and area hardware stores, including the Jones Store owned by his former employer, F.F.
+By 1912, the Moore Implement Company (a John Deere Company franchise) was a solid competitor with other Villisca area hardware stores, including the Jones Store owned by his former employer, F.F.
 Jones.
 Sarah was active in the Presbyterian church and assisted with Children's Day exercises.
 On the morning of June 10, 1912, Joe (43) and Sara (39), their four children, and two visiting children (Lena and Ina Stillinger), were found bludgeoned to death with the Moores' own axe.
-Their unsolved murders began a chain of events that split the borough of Villisca and forever changed the course of the town's history and the lives of its inhabitants.
+Their unsolved murders began a chain of events that split the borough of Villisca, and changed the course of the town's history and the lives of its inhabitants.

-The case has inspired several published books.
-Non-fiction accounts include Roy Marshall's Villisca (2003); Troy Taylor's Murdered in their Beds (2012); and The Man from the Train (2017) by Bill James and his daughter Rachel McCarthy James.
-Stephen Bowman's fictionalized Morning Ran Red was published in 2000.
-Kelly and Tammy Rundle's documentary Villisca: Living With a Mystery also dealt with the incident.
-The case has also inspired a feature narrative project titled Haunting Villisca, co-authored by James Serpento and Kimberly Busbee, directed by Serpento and produced by Busbee for AriesWorks Entertainment.
-Haunting Villisca combines a fictionalized present-day scenario with scenes suggested by courtroom transcripts, folklore and current paranormal investigations of the house where the murders occurred.
-The picture premiered in Villisca in the spring of 2008.
-The crime is also the inspiration for the song "Villisca" by the band Strange Family.